ts-safeql/safeql/docs/guide/configuration.md

 }
 ```

-### What is "connectionUrl" and should I supply it?
+### What is `connectionUrl` and should I configure it?

 ::: info TL;DR
-If your'e using migrations and your postgres database URL is different than
+If you're using migrations and your PostgreSQL superuser credentials are different
+than the default below, you will need to configure `connectionUrl`.
 ```
 postgres://postgres:postgres@localhost:5432/postgres
 ```
-Then you have to supply an appropriate `connectionUrl`.
 :::

-The `connectionUrl` **IS NOT** the database URL we want to connect to.
-It's a URL to a database that
+The `connectionUrl` **IS NOT** the database and credentials your app uses - it is instead the
-exists on the server.
-The reason for that, is because we can't connect to postgres without specifying a database.
-So we need to specify a database that exists on the server, and once we're connected, we can create a shadow database.
+default database and superuser credentials, which will be used to create the shadow database.

 By default, the `connectionUrl` is set `postgres://postgres:postgres@localhost:5432/postgres`, but if you're using a different credentials, you'll need to change it to your needs.